 Tables with sales figures

-In the tables below we report sales for the top 40 Brands and top 10 Manufacturers Groups.
+In the tables below we report sales for the top 40 Brands and top 10 Manufacturers Groups and the top 10 models.